unofficial-rev-port/REVHubInterface/README.md

 - Python 3
 - Tkinter
   - Windows: This is included in the Python 3 installer, just make sure sure it is selected to be installed at install time.
   - Linux: On Ubuntu and derivatives, this is instaled with `sudo apt install python3-tk`.
-The package name will likely be similar on other distributions.
+On arch, it can be installed with `sudo pacman -Su tk` The package name will likely be similar on other distributions.
   - macOS: If using Homebrew, it can be install via `brew install python-tk`.
+> [!WARNING]
+> Firmware update functionality has been ommited for releases and thus `libftdi` is not required.
 - On Linux, you will need to install `libftdi`.
 On Ubuntu and derivitaves, this can be installed with `sudo apt install libftdi1`.
 The package name may be similar on other distributions.
 - The remaining Python dependencies (currently `pyft232` and `pyserial`, subject to future changes) can be installed via `pip3 install -r requirements.txt`
 - Finally, run `python3 REVHubInterface` while in the base folder of the repo.